madflojo/blog/bencane/content/authors/benjamin-cane/_index.md

 #- Visitors
 ---

-Benjamin started his career as a Linux & Unix Systems Administrator.
-His first role was at a web hosting company where he supported thousands of FreeBSD and Linux systems.
-Afterwards he joined a managed services company that specialized in managing mission-critical systems.
-This is where he started specializing in high availability architectures.
+Benjamin Cane is Principal Engineer at American Express, where he supports the card payment network.
+He has more than 16 years of professional experience in technology.
+With roles ranging from systems administration to software engineering.

-Today, he is focused on building cloud-native software solutions for financial platforms.
-He uses both his systems and software knowledge to build end-to-end platforms.
-Platforms purpose built for performance, and resiliency.
+For the past 13 years, Benjamin has specialized in Highly Available & Distributed Platforms.
+He has designed and implemented many successful programs for large and small enterprises.
+Where he uses both his systems and software knowledge to build end-to-end platforms.
+Platforms, purpose built for performance and resiliency.

-Benjamin is also the creator and maintainer of several Open Source projects.
+Benjamin is also the author of [Red Hat Enterprise Linux - Troubleshooting Guide (2015, Packt Publishing)](https://www.amazon.com/dp/1785283553/), and creator of several Open Source projects.